 Maximum Weight of Rider

 Like all scooters there will be a maximum rider weight.
-This is important to note as you want to make sure a dirt scooter will last for a growing child.
+This is important as you want to make sure a dirt scooter will last for a growing child.
 You also want to make sure that it will accommodate a teen or adult if that is what you want from the scooter.
 If possible get the lightest scooter that will accommodate your weight.

-If you or your child is not very heavy, a scooter with a high maximum weight will normally be more expensive, heavier to ride and you won't need it, so look for something lighter.
+If you or your child are not very heavy, a scooter with a high maximum rider weight will normally be more expensive, heavier to ride and you won't need it, so look for something lighter.
 As well as the maximum rider weight you may also see a maximum rider weight for aggressive riding which will be lower.
 The maximum weight for aggressive riding is for people who jump and perform drops and tricks on the dirt scooter.

 Type of Terrain

-Some dirt scooters are designed to be super strong so that they are perfect for heavier rides who want to do stunts and tricks on BMX trails and the like.
+Some dirt scooters are designed to be super strong so that they are perfect for heavier rides who want to do jumps on BMX trails.
 If you have this in mind, make sure that the scooter will take your maximum weight when riding aggressively.
-Also look for a dirt scooter with a fully welded aluminium construction which is light enough to do tricks but strong enought to take the impact.
+Also look for a dirt scooter with a fully welded aluminium construction which is light enough to do tricks but strong enough to take the impact.
 It's possible to get a scooter that could be used for the school run in the week and off road fun on the weekend.
 If this is the case look for one that is easy to ride on smoother surfaces like pavements as well as off road.

 The handlebars should be at a comfortable height so it's easy to control the scooter.
-This tends to be around mid hip to waist height although some people do prefer them to sit lower.
+This tends to be around mid hip to waist height although some people prefer them to sit lower.
 The handlebar will be fixed, not adjustable.
 This is because the scooter needs to be strong.
 A foldable or adjustable handlebar creates weak points in the bar which can snap under pressure.

 High end scooters have stronger and more durable parts and should last longer.
 Top end scooters will be made out of strong materials which are also light which costs more.
 The amount you pay will very much depend on how much you will use the scooter, your budget and what specifications are important to you.

 Which Brand Should I Get?